Radioactive Iodine (I-131) Therapy for Hyperthyroidism

 Is there any special preparation needed for the procedure?

 You should not eat or drink after midnight on the day of the procedure.
 If you have been taking anti-thyroid medications, you must stop at least three days before the therapy is given.
-Frequently, the anti-thyroid medication is stopped for five to seven days before therapy.
+Frequently, your doctor will recommend stopping anti-thyroid medication for five to seven days before therapy.

-You will be able to return home following radioactive iodine treatment, but you should avoid prolonged, close contact with other people for several days, particularly pregnant women and small children.
-The majority of the radioactive iodine that has not been absorbed leaves the body during the first two days following the treatment, primarily through the urine.
+You will be able to return home following radioactive iodine treatment.
+However, you should avoid prolonged, close contact with other people for several days, particularly pregnant women and small children.
+Most of the radioactive iodine that has not been absorbed leaves the body during the first two days following the treatment, primarily through the urine.
 Small amounts will also be excreted in saliva, sweat, tears, vaginal secretions, and feces.

-If your work or daily activities involve prolonged contact with small children or pregnant women, you will want to wait several days after your treatment to resume these activities.
+If your work or daily activities involve prolonged contact with small children or pregnant women, you should wait several days after your treatment to resume these activities.
 Patients with infants at home should arrange for care to be provided by another person for the first several days after treatment.
-Your radiologist can be more specific for your given situation, but usually this time period is only two to five days.
+Your radiologist can be more specific for your given situation, but this is usually for two to five days.

 Your treatment team will give you a list of other precautions to take following your treatment with I-131.
 The following guidelines comply with the Nuclear Regulatory Commission: